-- Type or write (neatly) your assignment on notebook-sized
+Type or write (neatly) your assignment on notebook-sized paper.
+If

-paper.
-If you handwrite your assignments, use a pen, since I find
+you handwrite your assignments, use a pen, since penciled writing is

-- Make sure that I can understand what the problem is without
+- Make sure that the grader can clearly understand what the

 - Be sure to leave plenty of space for comments.
 Usually you